 The meeting starts with refreshments (tea and coffee) at 11:30am and finishes at 4:00pm.

-The cost is £15 to people from GC member agencies and churches.
-Cost for non GC members is £45.
+The cost is £15 to people from GC member agencies and churches, or £45 for non GC members - payment is to be made in advance to secure your booking.
 Drinks are included in the price but please bring your own lunch.